Skip to main content

 Use CaseRecommended Model

-"Can this admin manage users?"RBAC – Check if user has admin role
+"Can this admin manage users?"RBAC — check if the user has the admin role

-"Can this user view this shared folder?"Zanzibar – Check viewer relationship
+"Can this user view this shared folder?"Zanzibar — check the viewer relationship

-"Can users in the Sales team access leads?"Zanzibar – Team membership → resource access
+"Can users in the Sales team access leads?"Zanzibar — team membership gates resource access

-"Can this user access during business hours?"ABAC – Include time context in check
+"Can this user access during business hours?"ABAC — include time context in the check